null

 How does the Feel of Metal Fungos Compare to Wood Fungos?

-One final advantage of a wood fungo bat is the feel in your hands.
-While metal bats have a traditional metal bat knob (straight from the handle into a full knob), wood bat fungos come in two knob designs.
+An additional benefit of using a wood fungo bat is the unique feel it provides when held in your hands.
+Unlike metal bats with a standard metal bat knob that extends directly from the handle into a full knob, wood bat fungos offer two knob designs.

 What Type of Fungo Should I Use to Practice with Infielders?